Midwest Women’s Tournament

 dee.johnson@IndianaStateUSBC.org

-2023 Midwest Women’s Tournament
+2024 Midwest Women’s Tournament

-Motel Options for 2023 Iowa locations
+Motel Options for 2024 Ohio locations

-Effective in 2023 (Iowa Tournament)
+Effective in 2023

 • Tournament Entry Rule 3c – When the previous season’s average is used, and at the time of bowling an entrant has a current average of 21 or more games that is 15 pins higher than the prior season’s qualifying Tournament Entry Rules 3A and 3B average, the current average of 15+ pins or higher must be used.
 (Rule 319a-2 applies)